SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+    - **Changelog:**

+        - 09/10/2023 - major - Fix field names to match the current parser.

 ??? abstract "Microsoft Defender for Office 365 High Severity AIR Alert"

     Microsoft Defender for Office 365 includes the capability to run Automated investigation and response (AIR) actions.
 This rule detects when a High severity alert triggers an automated investigation, such as when a potentially malicious URL click was detected, or when a user is restricted from sending email.